TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 0.47.0

+Another easy one!
+This one simply adds a couple new variables to the payment method model that contain a couple informative pieces of information.
+To complete this update, make the following changes.

+* code/app/Models/Payment/PaymentMethod.php - Added new fields to validation rules, and ran ide helpers
+* code/database/migrations/2020_11_24_214601_add_default_and_vendor_type_to_payment_methods.php - New Migration
+* code/tests/Feature/Http/Organization/PaymentMethod/OrganizationPaymentMethodCreateTest.php - Added tests for new string and boolean fields
+* code/tests/Feature/Http/User/PaymentMethod/UserPaymentMethodCreateTest.php - Added tests for new string and boolean fields

 ## 0.46.0

 Nice and easy one!
 This simply adds a reply to ability to the messaging setup.
 To complete this update simply run through the following files.